A common question surrounding CBD use is, "does CBD oil make you tired?"

 If you're planning on taking CBD and have an underlying health condition, we recommend speaking with your health care practitioner so that they can provide you with better guidance given your condition, medical history, and medication you may be taking.

 For those using CBD products recreationally, dosing can be a perplexing field to navigate, and the only way through it is with some experimentation.
 If you're new to CBD, always start with lighter doses (as recommended on the label) and gradually build your way over the course of a week until you reach your desired effects.
-If you jump the gun too quickly with large doses, ingesting CBD products can make you feel slight discomfort.
+If you jump the gun too quickly with large doses, ingesting CBD products can make you feel slight discomfort but could help trigger your eyes to shut.

 How much CBD you take can affect how CBD oil makes you feel.